Tap-Payments/goSellSDK-AndroidX/README.md

-## Test Google Pay
+## Test Google Pay™

-Google Pay does not allow the configuration of test cards within its online wallet.
-However, when using Google's test environment, if a real card is selected when making the online purchase, Google Pay provides a test card in the encrypted payment data; ensuring that no actual transaction takes place.
+Google Pay™ does not allow the configuration of test cards within its online wallet.
+However, when using Google's test environment, if a real card is selected when making the online purchase, Google Pay™ provides a test card in the encrypted payment data; ensuring that no actual transaction takes place.

 You can also join the [Google Test Suite](https://groups.google.com/forum/#!forum/googlepay-test-mode-stub-data) , Make sure your account is